MTK-ohtu/mtk-ohtu/README.md

 ```
 3. Access app from your web browser in address localhost:5000

+You need to build image only once unless you have removed the builded image.

 ## Configuration

 To run this app, enviroment variable need to be set.
 To do this, find `.env.template` on projects root folder and rename it to `.env`.